How Much Is Car Insurance After Drink Driving Ban?

 If convicted in the courts for impaired driving there are additional consequences.
 For example

-- The licence will be suspended for one year
+- The license will be suspended for one year

 - Attending a mandatory education program or a treatment program